French police shoot dead man near Paris after fatal stabbing

 VILLEJUIF, France (Reuters) - French police shot dead a man near Paris on Friday after he went on the rampage with a knife in a park, killing one person and wounding two more, a prosecutor said.

 The attack happened in the town of Villejuif, about 8 km (5 miles) south of central Paris.
-Police cordoned off the area around the park, and the deputy head of the French interior ministry was at the scene.
+Police cordoned off the area, and ambulances and police vehicles lined a road approaching the park.

 The two injured victims are being treated in nearby hospitals, Laure Beccuau, the prosecutor whose office is handling the case, told reporters.

+“The suspect tried to attack other victims during his murderous spree, who were able to escape,” she said.

-She said witnesses were being interviewed to establish what happened.
-She declined to disclose details about the attacker.
+The prosecutor declined to disclose details about the attacker.
+There was no indication of his identity or the motive for the attack.

 In the past four years, the French capital has been rocked by major attacks resulting in mass casualties.